JustaTirkey/COA_LAB/README.md

 In this project we need to modify the GPGPU-sim source code to introduce the counters which would capture the states of wraps for a particular application.
 Then we need to plot the graph for warp state breakdown corresponding to different applications.

 ## Steps to run the code
-Assuming that gpgpu-sim_distribution is already build in your system.To run the applictaion and check for the states of the warps, run the following commands from the home directory of the codes.
+Assuming that gpgpu-sim_distribution is already build in your system.To run the applictaion and check for the states of the wraps, run the following commands from the home directory of the codes.

 ```
 cp -r ~/gpgpu-sim_distribution/configs/tested-cfgs/SM2_GTX480/* ./